truenas/middleware/docs/userguide/index.rst

 +---------------------+-----------+-------------------------------------+

-If you add any static routes, they will show in “View Static Routes”.
+If you add any static routes, they will show in "View Static Routes".
 Click a route's entry to access its Edit and Delete buttons.

 VLANs
 -----